 Trucks and buses travel in the middle of the two-lane highways at top speeds

 As they approach slower vehicles, drivers wail on the horn and pass them, regardless of the oncoming traffic.
 Approaching vehicles pull onto the shoulder for fear of death.
 Bicyclists and pedestrians are within inches of being clipped, seemingly oblivious to the danger.

-They don’t flinch… it’s just business as usual when traveling in India!
+They don’t flinch… it’s just business as usual.